kosolabs/koso/README.md

 ### VS Code

-The [Yotei Workspace](yotei.code-workspace) is configured for development in VS Code.
+The [Koso Workspace](koso.code-workspace) is configured for development in VS Code.

 The following plugins are recommended: